 In this equation, string trees are not in the game, however, an awful string tree may create a hassle while adjusting the intonation if they don’t allow strings to move freely.

 They definitely have a function! 🙂 However, my personal experience with them was almost always bad!

-The break angle was lowered dramatically, however, since Graph Tech nut just fit to this guitar and (way higher than the factory one) it also increased the angle a bit and helped me to play this very entry-level instrument for a while without a serious problem.
+The break angle was lowered dramatically, however, since the Graph Tech nut just fit this guitar (way higher than the factory one) it also increased the angle a bit and helped me to play this very entry-level instrument for a while without a serious problem.

 You may say “Well, this is a cheap clone, what do you expect?”

 The comparison video that I have prepared for you actually features my Fender American Standard Stratocaster.

 I have been recently having a problem with the string tree also on a US-made Strat!